 Climbing ropes are categorized into three types based on their diameter and intended use.
 You can identify the category of a rope by looking at the symbol marked on the tape at either end.

 With a diameter around 9 to 10.5mm (even as thin as 8.6mm), these ropes are intended to be used individually for all around climbing and top-roping.
 Their relatively fat diameter makes them durable to stand up to abrasion and withstand more test falls.
 The thicker ropes in this category (above 10mm) are good for high-abrasion situations (top-roping) and are the best choice for your first rope.
 Thinner ropes (10mm and under) suit alpine climbs, hard redpoints, and long pitches.
 They weigh less and are less bulky, but are rated to withstand fewer successive test falls.

 Found in diameters from 8 to 9mm, half ropes (sometimes called double ropes) are always used in pairs.
 They are clipped into protection alternately, one line at a time, to keep the ropes running straight to limit rope drag over bulges, overhangs, and traverses, and to minimize impact force.
 Another advantage is that you can descend with a full rope length when you rappel.
-Two ropes are also less likely to be cut by falling rock, ice, or sharp edges, and, when used properly, half ropes deliver significantly less impact force then a single rope.
+Two ropes are also less likely to be cut by falling rock, ice, or sharp edges, and, when used properly, half ropes deliver significantly less impact force than a single rope.
 Purchase pairs in two distinct colours for efficient use and ease of organization.
 Although a pair of thin ropes weighs more than a single rope, the weight can be shared among partners, and in some situations (glacier travel) a single half rope can be used as an ultra-light option.